mxro/maxrohde-web/content/posts/2021/2021-11-15-memory-system-part-1-ancient-techniques-and-modern-applications/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Memory System Part 1: Ancient Techniques and Modern Applications'
+date: '2021-11-15'
 categories:
-- philosophy
+  - 'philosophy'
-coverImage: memory_temple.jpg
-date: "2021-11-15"
 tags:
-- mastery
+  - 'mastery'
-- memory
+  - 'memory'
-- productivity
+  - 'productivity'
-- psychology
+  - 'psychology'
-title: 'Memory System Part 1: Ancient Techniques and Modern Applications'
+coverImage: 'memory_temple.jpg'
 ---

 I've recently been thinking about how to become better at [dictation or to use speech to compose text](https://spearoflight.wordpress.com/2021/11/13/advantages-of-using-voice-dictation/).
 One important area of study that I came across in relation to this is rhetoric.
 Improving memory in turn is an important part of the discipline of rhetoric.
 In this article, I will briefly describe some ancient techniques to improve memory as well as propose what I think possible modern day uses for an improved memory could be (spoiler, it is not for remembering phone numbers).
 In future articles I will describe a number of techniques, adapted from the classical ones, I find helpful for the identified modern day usages.